Vyral/base-template/_posts/2021-11-02-the-wolek-groups-certified-pre-owned-program-helps-sellers.md

 * In-person or virtual staging consultation occurs
 * Staging recommendations are completed
 * Professional pictures and videography are taken
-* Coming soon campaign is launched
+* Coming-soon campaign is launched
-* Sign in yard with coming soon rider is placed
+* Sign in yard with coming-soon rider is placed
 * Social media posts on Instagram & Facebook
-* Just listed calls to neighbors
+* Just-listed calls to neighbors
 * Postcards sent to neighborhood

 Connect with us today via phone or email to learn more about how we can help get your home listed and sold\!
-Also, reach out if you have further questions about our pre-owned home program or any other real estate matter.
+Also, reach out if you have further questions about our Certified Pre-Owned Home Program or any other real estate matter.
 We would love to help you.